 Other free digital file resources

-Book Bub and Read Cheaply are very similar free services.
+Book Bub and Read Cheaply are very similar free referral services; neither one sells books.
 Sign up, select your reading preferences, and get email about free and discounted ebooks from major retailers and publishers (e.g. Amazon, Barnes & Nobles, iBooks, Google books, etc.).
-So these are referral services; neither one sells books.

-OverDrive is a service offered by local libraries throughout the Puget Sound region that lets you borrow eBooks, audiobooks, and more from your public library – anywhere, anytime.
+OverDrive is a service offered by local libraries throughout the Puget Sound region.
+Using your (free) local library card, you can borrow eBooks, audiobooks, and more from your public library – anywhere, anytime.
+If you don’t already have a library card, use the map on the Overdrive website to find a library near you.
 Download books and media that can be listened to or viewed on your computer, portable device, or smartphone.
 Download digital titles 24 hours a day, seven days a week.
 You never have to return downloaded titles: they automatically deactivate on their due date.
 With more than 30,000 libraries in 40+ countries, chances are there’s a participating one near you.
-Use the map on the Overdrive website to find a library near you.

 Hoopla is similar Overdrive, requiring a library card to borrow materials, including audiobooks, music, and movies.
 Check with your local library, or search Hoopla to find libraries near you that have the service.